Breather modes of fully nonlinear mass-in-mass chains: Results

 \section{Results}

 We consider four cases, in increasing complexity: firstly, Case I, where all nonlinearities are symmetric (that is, $a=0=\alpha$ so that $V$ and $W$, given by (\ref{V}) and (\ref{W}) are both even).
-Secondly, we consider Case II, $\alpha \neq=0=a$; thirdly, $a\neq 0=\alpha$ (Case III), and finally we consider the fully general Case IV where $\alpha\neq0\neq a$.
+Secondly, we consider Case II, $\alpha \neq 0 = a$; thirdly, $a\neq 0=\alpha$ (Case III), and finally we consider the fully general Case IV where $\alpha\neq0\neq a$. \qq{In all cases, $\beta$ and $b$ are permitted to be nonzero, it is just the cases $\alpha=0$, $a=0$ which allow simpler results to be quoted.
+The results below hold in the cases of $\beta=0$ and/or $b=0$, the only scenario which is not covered by this analysis is the case where $\alpha=\beta=a=b=0$. }

-The case $\zeta=0$ occurs when either of the quadratic nonlinearities vanish, that is, $a=0$ or $\alpha=0$ or at isolated values of $k$, such as $k=0,\pi$, as shown in Figure \ref{up-fig}.
+The case $\zeta=0$ occurs when either of the quadratic nonlinearities vanish, that is, $a=0$ or $\alpha=0$ or, \qq{when $\alpha a \neq 0$}, at isolated values of $k$, such as $k=0,\pi$, as shown in Figure \qq{\ref{zeta-fig}}.
 In the case of both quadratic nonlinearities being present, (Case IV, $a \neq 0$ and $\alpha\neq 0$), there may be isolated values of $k$ where $\zeta(k)=0$; however, we might expect any corresponding breather solution to be unstable due to perturbations in the wave number causing the underlying dynamics to become of Ginzburg-Landau form rather than NLS.
 In the remainder of this section we consider various cases of $a,\alpha =0$ and $a,\alpha\neq0$ in more detail.